cvejoski/Neural-Dynamic-Focused-Topic-Model/README.md

 # Neural Dynamic Focused Topic Model

-Code accompanying the paper **Neural Dynamic Focused Topic Model**.
+Code accompanying the paper: "Neural dynamic focused topic model."
+Proceedings of the AAAI Conference on Artificial Intelligence.
+Vol. 37.
+No. 11.
+2023.

 ## Installation of the library